-This project is funded by USFF and was undertaken by members of the NAVFAC Atlantic Marine Resources Group as part of the U.S. Navy's marine species monitoring program.
+This project is funded by USFF and was undertaken by members of the NAVFAC Atlantic Marine Resources Branch as part of the U.S. Navy's Marine Species Monitoring program.
 A special thank you to Laura Busch, from USFF, for the valuable feedback and continued support for this project.
-We would also like to thank from USFF, Jaime Gormley (formerly from NAVFAC Atlantic), for previous field work assistance.

-We would like to thank the members of the NAVFAC team who have supported this work: Joel Bell, Jackie Bort Thornton, Scott Chappell, and Dave James from NAVFAC Atlantic for field work assistance and valuable feedback.
-From NAVFAC Pacific, we would like to especially thank Brittany Bartlett for valuable feedback and all of the assistance she provided with field work, data analysis, and report preparation for previous field seasons when she worked with us on this project at NAVFAC Atlantic.
+We would like to thank the members of the NAVFAC team who have supported this work: Joel Bell, Jackie Bort Thornton, Scott Chappell, Laura Dell, Cecilia Krahforst, Rhianna Thurber and Dave James from NAVFAC Atlantic for field work assistance and valuable feedback.
+We would like to especially thank Brittany Bartlett (formerly with NAVFAC Atlantic and Pacific) for all of the assistance she provided with field work, data analysis, and report preparation for previous field seasons when she worked with us on this project at NAVFAC Atlantic.

-We would especially like to acknowledge Ruth Boettcher from DWR and Jeremy Tarwater (formerly from DWR), who coordinated the CBBT vessel surveys with us from 2017-2020, as well as Alex Wilke and Zak Poulton from TNC, who have been coordinating the Eastern Shore surveys with us since 2016.
+We would like to acknowledge Ruth Boettcher from DWR and Jeremy Tarwater (formerly from DWR), who coordinated the CBBT vessel surveys with us from 2017-2020, as well as Alex Wilke and Zak Poulton from TNC, who have been coordinating and conducting the Eastern Shore surveys with us since 2016.
 DWR graciously volunteered their time and resources to support the CBBT vessel surveys after the CBBT expansion project started.
-We would also like to thank HDR, Inc., who provided additional vessel and observer support for the CBBT surveys from 2018-2021 followed by First Landing Charters under contract with HDR, Inc. The CBBT surveys would not be possible without the continued support from HDR, Inc. and First Landing Charters.
-The Eastern Shore surveys would not be possible without Alex and Zak's tremendous support and interest in the project.
-They have helped us expand our overall study area and protocol to include the use of UAS during surveys, which in turn has greatly improved the amount of information we have for harbor seals in southeastern Virginia.
+We would also like to thank HDR, Inc., who provided additional vessel and observer support for the CBBT surveys from 2018-2021 followed by Jay Leach with Atlantic Launch under contract with HDR, Inc. The CBBT surveys would not be possible without the continued support from HDR, Inc. and Atlantic Launch.
+The Eastern Shore surveys would not be possible without also use and protocol to include the use of UAS during surveys as well as remote time-lapse cameras, which in turn has greatly improved the amount of information we have for harbor seals in southeastern Virginia.